YavorOY/DL-Pathway/first_try/Instruction.md

 Figue_1.png is the result of first factor which true_w is 8.2

-Some nessecerry explaination has been written in the linear.py, began with '#'
+Some necessary explanations have been written in the linear.py, beginning with '#'.